QuantumBoy-729/Gait_Analysis/README.md

 * View transformation (This is a major part of the project which would help make it very versatile)

 ## Ongoing Work
-* Writing a robust script for preprocessing images with a 90 degree view
 * Using Siamese Twins model to measure the effectiveness in similarity prediction between two gait samples

 ## Completed Work